magolol/magolol.github.io/3dsfrii.md

 FBI installs CIA files, which are in simplest terms installation packages for the 3ds.
 You can obtain these from dumping them yourself or "commiting fraud" and downloading them from [hshop](https://hshop.erista.me/)

+**A few things to note**

+The 3DS is limited to a very slow read/write bandwith that makes downloading software quite sluggish.
+This does NOT have anything to do with a broken console/ SD card this is simply just a hardware limitation

+While the chances of your hardware being damaged are very small, this guide and it's afilliates assume no responsibility if something goes wrong.
+Blame yourself, your eyes, your hands, your brain, etc.

+DO NOT BLAME US.
+YOU HAVE BEEN WARNED

 **1. Getting started**

 	**What you will need...**